TurboWarp/extensions/docs/local-storage.md

 ## Namespaces

 The namespace is basically like the file you want to read and write to.
-When the extension loads, the project is given a random, unique ID which it will save as.
+When the extension loads, the project is given a random, unique ID which it will save to by default.
+Setting it yourself is no longer a required, but highly recommended for your convenience.

 If you'd like to use a custom namespace, you can change it with this block: